BeSpunky/angular-zen/wiki/Modules/RouterXModule/RouteAware-(abstract).md

-Acting as a base class, this service creates a layer between the router and your app to help facilitate route related tasks.
+Acting as a base class for services services and components, this class creates a layer between the router and your app to help facilitate route related tasks.

 # Destroyable
-The service is [`Destroyable`](/Modules/CoreModule/Destroyable-\(abstract\)).
+The class is [`Destroyable`](/Modules/CoreModule/Destroyable-\(abstract\)).
 You can take advantage of that when working with subscriptions.

 # Events Dispatcher
 Recognize this line...?